 Cheaha has a mountain of reasons for you to visit!
 Cheaha State Park is the pinnacle of natural beauty and awe in Alabama.
 This foothill of the Appalachian Mountains is the highest point in the state.
 Standing 2,407 feet above sea level, it is no wonder why the local Creek Indians named this place "Chaha," meaning high place.

-The park hosts hiking trails, mountain bike trails, a lake for swimming and fishing, an observation tower at the highest point, campgrounds, cabins, chalets, motel rooms, a restaurant, an indian artifact museum, and much more.
+The park hosts hiking trails, mountain bike trails, a lake for swimming and fishing, an observation tower at the highest point, campgrounds, cabins, chalets, motel rooms, a restaurant, an indian artifact museum,a CCC museum and much more.